 The Astronomical Quilts!
 Block Challenge Collection is comprised of 28 quilts made from 2,500 space-themed quilt blocks created by quilters from around the world, each one inspired by NASA astronaut Karen Nyberg, who hand sewed the star quilt block aboard the International Space Station in 2013.
 International Quilt Festival founders Karey Bresenhan and Nancy O’Bryant Puentes gifted the collection to the Briscoe Center for permanent preservation and research in 2015.

 There are silences in the collection as well.
 Notably absent are quilts designed and created by Black women (and sometimes men), creative expressions of artistry, craft, and utility that have a rich and ongoing history in the United States.
-To our knowledge the collection contains a single quilt attributed to a Black creator, Molly Laramore, interpreting the pattern, Puss in the Corner.
+To our knowledge the collection contains four quilts attributed to Black creators: two quilts by Laverne Brackens of Fairfield, Texas; one quilt by Lillian Coffee Wren of Blanco County, Texas, and one quilt by Molly Laramore, possibly from Lockhart, Texas, which interprets the pattern, Puss in the Corner.
 The Briscoe Center acknowledges this significant gap in documenting the American story of quilts, which we plan to rectify with future acquisitions and programming.

 Access to the collection

 The Winedale Quilt Collection is housed at the Briscoe Center’s facilities in Austin, where it is supported by the center’s extensive research collections in Texas, regional, and national history.
 The collection is open to all researchers by appointment only at the center’s Research and Collections Division.